Last updated: 23 November 2023

 - To prevent potentially illegal activities, to screen for and prevent undesirable or abusive activity (phishing, spam, etc.), fraud and credit risk;

-- To protect the rights, property, or safety of Gen II and its assets, including but not limited to our offices, IT infrastructure, our employees, clients, visitors, or contractors while present at our premises and to detect unlawful or dangerous behaviors (including by monitoring access to our premises, infrastructure and assets and use thereof, implementing cybersecurity programs and using video surveillance tools in specific public areas of our premises as disclosed therein);
+- To protect the rights, property, or safety of Gen II and its assets, including but not limited to our offices, IT infrastructure, proprietary software, our employees, clients, visitors, or contractors while present at our premises and to detect unlawful or dangerous behaviors (including by monitoring access to our premises, infrastructure and assets and use thereof, implementing cybersecurity programs and using video surveillance tools in specific public areas of our premises as disclosed therein);

 - To manage litigation and other claims or complaints and to alert and assist enforcement authorities in case of incident or unlawful act.